Homogenization framework for rigid and non-rigid foldable origami metamaterials: Results

 \section{Results}

-We can now apply both homogenization methods to determine the effective in-plane and out-of-plane properties of Miura origami sheets with geometric and material parameters specified in \Cref{MiuraProperties}. \Cref{complMtxResult} provides the results in matrix form.
+We can now apply both homogenization methods to determine the effective in-plane and out-of-plane properties of Miura origami sheets.
 Properties in the effective compliance matrix resemble those of a homogeneous thin plate made of an orthotropic material, with minor coupling between in-plane and out-of-plane responses.
 This observation confirms that the Miura pattern is centrosymmetric~\citep{vasudevan2024homogenization}.

 To demonstrate the usage of the effective compliance matrices, we solve the global deformation of a Miura tessellation with seven unit cells on each side. \Cref{fig:macroa} shows a homogenized plate $\Omega$ with equal dimensions as the tessellation.
-The above compliance matrices are applied to the homogenized models as detailed in the last steps of \Cref{AHimplementation} and \Cref{EHimplementation}.
-There is a fixed boundary condition on the left boundary and a load of 25~N evenly distributed on the right boundary, pointing $45^\circ$ to the upper right. \Cref{fig:macrob,fig:macroc} presents the resulting displacement fields in the homogenized models.
-Identical load and boundary condition are applied to the detailed plate FE model as the baseline, whose displacement is shown in \Cref{fig:macrod}.
+The above compliance matrices are applied to the homogenized models as detailed in the last steps of \Cref{AHimplementation,EHimplementation}.
+The boundary condition on the left boundary is fixed in $u_1$ and $u_2$.
+There is a load of \qty{0.4}{N} evenly distributed on the right boundary, pointing \ang[]{45} to the upper right. \Cref{fig:macrob,fig:macroc,fig:macrod,fig:macroe} present the resulting displacement fields in the homogenized models.
+The detailed plate FE model, as the baseline, has a boundary condition of fixed $u_1$, $u_2$, and $u_3$ on the left boundary.
+There is a evenly distributed load of \qty{0.4}{N} on the right boundary, pointing \ang[]{45} to the upper right. \Cref{fig:macrog,fig:macroh} show the displacement fields.
 Both homogenized models agree well with the baseline in terms of the distribution of global displacement.
 There is discrepancy on the right boundary where the load is applied.
 Detailed model shows localized stretching of the panels that is not observed in the homogenized models.

+The homogenized displacement fields are further validated against those from experiments.
+The cardboard Miura prototype and the simulations share the same geometric and material parameters, presented in \Cref{MiuraCardboard}.
+The experimental setup ensures a fixed boundary condition on the left and a distributed load on the right. \Cref{fig:macroj} shows the deformed specimen.
+Its upper right corner undergoes a displacement magnitude of \qty{10}{mm}, which is identical to the detailed simulation at the same location. \Cref{experiment} details the experimental procedure.

+To demonstrate the applicability range of the framework across fold patterns, we report in \Cref{curveCreaseEff} the effective properties of a curve crease origami pattern adapted from the literature~\citep{liu2024design}.